 Did you enjoy this newsletter?
 Why not share the link with someone else who may have an interest in our association.

 Moving?
 Just moved?
 Changed email address?
 Don't forget to let us know - it costs the Association money each time a newsletter is returned by the post office, but more importantly, we don't want to lose contact with you!

-Note: there may be items in the online copy of the newsletter that are not included in the PDF version, and the online article layout may differ.
+Note: there may be items in the online copy of the newsletter that are not included in the PDF version.